ameliagapin/reservebot/README.md

 `--admins=<slackuser1>,<slackuser2>` can be specified to restrict the `prune`, `nuke`, and `kick` commands to people on this list.
 This is to prevent anyone from accidentally running these commands.
 Not specifying `--admins` allows all users to run these commands.

-Pruning is enabled by default, it can be disabled by setting `--enable-prune=false`.
+Pruning is enabled by default, it can be disabled by setting `--prune-enabled=false`.
+The prune interval can be changed from the default of 1 hour by using `--prune-interval=6`.
+The expiration time for resources can be changed from the default of 1 week by using `--prune-expire=24`.

 ## Commands